MaineKuehn/workshop-advanced_python/03_intro_cython.md

 --

+## CPython is slow

+* Because it does stuff for you...
+* ...that you sometimes do not need

+--

 ## Enter Cython

 * Statically compile Python code to C code
 * Disallows some dynamic features

-* Opt-out of some dynamic features
+* Opt-out of many dynamic features
 * `gcc`/`clang`/... to statically compile C code to plugin library

 --